Chrysostomos of Smyrna: Lynching

-"The mob took possession of Metropolitan Chrysostom and carried him away... a little further on, in front of an Italian hairdresser named Ismail ... they stopped and the Metropolitan was slipped into a white hairdresser's overall.
+"The mob took possession of Metropolitan Chrysostom and carried him away...
+A little further on, in front of an Italian hairdresser named Ismail... they stopped and the Metropolitan was slipped into a white hairdresser's overall.
 They began to beat him with their fists and sticks and to spit on his face.
 They riddled him with stabs.
 They tore his beard off, they gouged his eyes out, they cut off his nose and ears."

 Bishop Chrysostomos was then dragged (according to some sources, by a car or truck) into a backstreet of the Iki Cheshmeli district where he died soon after.
-Fahrettin Altay states that Mustafa Kemal Paşa was upset and said; "This should not have happened".
-He adds that the metropolitan's black staff with an ivory, Byzantine Eagle symbolled head, which he had given to the soldier at the door of the building upon his entry, disappeared.
+Fahrettin Altay states that Mustafa Kemal was upset and said; "This should not have happened".
+He adds that the Metropolitan's black staff with an ivory, Byzantine Eagle head, which he had given to the soldier at the door of the building upon his entry, disappeared.
 He states that it should have been put into a museum.